stussyrj/ealbaranes-app/replit.md

 - Geocoding API: Address → coordinates + country detection
 - Directions API: Route calculation with distance/duration
 - API key stored in ORS_API_KEY environment variable
+- Limited to 3 address suggestions with postal codes for clarity

+**Google Places API** (Experimental):
+- Purpose: Geocoding and address autocomplete with precision
+- API key stored in GOOGLE_PLACES_API_KEY environment variable
+- Currently created but not actively used (OpenRouteService is primary)
+- Available for future integration when precise address matching is critical

 **Error Handling**:
 - Invalid addresses return user-friendly error messages
 - API rate limits are handled gracefully (though not currently implemented)
 - Failed geocoding suggests address corrections
+- Users can use any address they type, even if not in suggestions (fallback)

 **Future Consideration**: Caching geocoding results and route distances for frequently requested routes could reduce API costs.